shivannis/xandr-docs-public/xandr-docs/articles/invest/dates-and-times-in-reporting.md

 ### Example: Beginning of DST

-Let's imagine that I took a trip in March, 2018 to visit an Xandr datacenter in Europe for a month.
+Let's imagine that I took a trip in March, 2018 to visit an Microsoft Advertising datacenter in Europe for a month.
 On March 25, 2018 at 01:00 UTC, I observe the flip from 02:00 CET to 03:00 CEST and note that I have one hour less that day (i.e., 23 hours) as a result.
 If I were to run a report for the day of the change (2018-03-25) that begins at 00:00 CET, I would see a "missing" hour at the end of the report, corresponding with 2018-03-25 23:00 CET (now 2018-03-26 00:00 CEST).

 ### Example: End of DST